 - Youth Lacrosse Clinic and Youth Soccer Clinic: More than 200 young athletes have been given the opportunity to learn skills and interact with their favorite athletes through VMI’s free preseason youth clinics.

-For more information, email Tyler J. Lighton ’15 at email@example.com.
+For more information, contact Tyler J. Lighton ’15 (email@example.com).